 In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

-Consequently, the Council has formulated a 'Local Code of Corporate Governance', which is consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.
-This Framework was updated by CIPFA/SOLACE during the year and it became effective from the financial year 2016/17.
+The Council has formulated a Local Code of Corporate Governance which is based on the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.